 Radius Cranberry Floss

 Health Benefit & Risk/Best Use: Nice company.
 Floss is waxed with a natural wax.
 It’s a bit too waxed for our preference.
 One downside is the color.
 It’s a gentle red, so we lose the benefit of being able to floss consciously with it.
-Another downside is the color isn’t consistent throughout which makes it even tougher to apply conscious flossing.
+Another downside is the color isn’t consistent throughout which makes it even tougher to use for conscious flossing.

-Environmental Friendliness: cardboard packaging, plastic dispenser
+Environmental Friendliness: Cardboard packaging, plastic dispenser.

-Quality of floss/ingredients: Floss is made from nylon, dipped in cranberry essence, then waxed with a vegan friendly wax.
+Quality of floss/ingredients: Floss is made from nylon, dipped in cranberry essence, then waxed with a vegan-friendly wax.
 We found that the floss did shred a bit when used between tight teeth contacts.

 Cost value: $.05 per use